xmindltd/xmind-sdk-js/docs/en.md

 ###### .toJSON() => JSON

-* Return component's data in the form `JSON`.
+* Return component's data in the form `JSON`

 ###### .toString() => String

-* Return component's data in the form `STRING`.
+* Return component's data in the form `STRING`

 ## Topic

 ### Topic Options

-* `sheet` - The value returns from `Workbook.createSheet()`.
+* `sheet` - The value returns from `Workbook.createSheet()`

 ### Methods

 ###### .cid(title?) => String

-* Use .cid to get component ID corresponding to the `title`.
+* Use .cid to get component ID corresponding to the `title`

 > _!!!
 NOTE THAT_
 >
 > _You should avoid duplication of component `title` if use the `title` lookups_

-* At least the ID of central topic will return if does not add any component.
+* At least the ID of central topic will return if does not add any component

-* If there is no `title`, it will return the last component's ID you have added.
+* If there is no `title`, it will return the last component's ID you have added

 ###### .cids() => {$cid: $title}

-* It will return an object that contains `$componentId` and `$title`.
+* It will return an object that contains `$componentId` and `$title`

 ###### .on(componentId?) => Topic

-* Set the component of corresponding to `componentId` to be parent component.
+* Set the component of corresponding to `componentId` to be parent component

 ###### .add(options) => Topic

-* Add a topic component under the parent component.
+* Add a topic component under the parent component

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|